philkr/gamehook_gtav/SDK/index.md

 # Gamehook SDK

-Copy the GameHook SDK header files and `gamehook.lib` here.
+Copy or symlink the GameHook SDK header files and `gamehook.lib` here.